 A couple of weeks ago, my computer started acting very slow.
 I noticed it when I was looking at my emails and it would take minutes to display each one.
 I knew this was not supposed to be the case.
-Thinking it was malware related, I paid a visit to VirtualDr forum, where I knew I could get some help.
+Thinking it was malware related, I paid a visit to VirtualDr forum (unfortunately, as of 2020, it is no longer online), where I knew I could get some help.
 Sure enough, Broni helped me and the diagnosis came down: the computer was totally clean, and the problem was NOT malware related.
 The other options were not as pleasant.
 More tests indicated bad sectors on my hard drive.
 THAT is a bad sign.
 Many bad sectors (and I had 99) are often the sign of the beginning of the end.
-I was lucky in two ways: I found that problem before total failure of the HD, and I had an automatic backup made on a daily basis so I would not loose my data even if the HD had completely failed.
+I was lucky in two ways: I found that problem before total failure of the HD, and I had an automatic backup made on a daily basis so I would not lose my data even if the HD had completely failed.
 I didn’t need to panic.
 I set up an appointment with the technician and now, my computer is running as it should.
 Did this ever happen to you?
-Did you ever wonder what would happen if you lost all your photos, layouts, scrapbooking material, programs and other data?
-What do you do to prevent such disaster?
+Did you ever wonder what would happen if you lost all your photos, layouts, scrapbooking material, programs, and other data?
+What do you do to prevent such a disaster?

 Online backups generally have the advantage of saving your data if something physical happens to your computer and its surroundings (like a flood or other natural disaster).
 Online backups, however, have one disadvantage: they have to rely on your particular internet connection and your specific plan too.
 If you are on dialup, using online backup will be a very long process.
 If you have a limited bandwidth plan, you could easily go over that limit in a short time, incurring some hefty additional fees.
 If you have a good speed internet connection, and an unlimited bandwidth plan, you might want to consider online backups.
 Here are some possible online services: